BKWLD/decoy/README.md

 		);
 	}

-In other words, you pass it the standard array that listing views require.
+So, you pass it the standard array that listing views require.

 ## Features